mertkilicaslan/07-tic-tac-toe-starting-project/README.md

+# Tic-Tac-Toe

+## Description

-A minimalist React implementation of the timeless
-<a href="https://mkilicaslan-tic-tac-toe.vercel.app">Tic-Tac-Toe Game</a>
+A minimalist React implementation of the timeless <a href="https://mkilicaslan-tic-tac-toe.vercel.app">Tic-Tac-Toe Game</a>